 Small paper labels can be left on.
 They don’t need to be cut off.
 If the label/paper covers the majority of the item, then it should be left out.

-Absolutely! drop off your plastic bags at your nearest participate store - see our store locator to find the one nearest you.
+Absolutely! drop off your plastic bags at your nearest participating store - see our store locator to find the one nearest you.
 We can recycle grocery bags and plastic wrap into objects - see our product page for more information.
 Please do!
 Start soft plastic recycling today.

 Soft plastic refers to grocery bags, bread bags, bubble wrap, plastic wrappers of products such as biscuits, chips, anything you buy that has a soft plastic sheath.